robertclark0/Checklist/README.md

 Quick
 ------
 Checklist is an Angular.js app to create and edit a basic task checklist.
-The app allows you to create, delete and update tasks and also mark then complete.
+The app allows you to create, delete and update tasks and also mark them complete.

 Detail
 -------